cjkenney/cjkenney.com-archive/content/blog/ski-build/index.md

 TODO run thru spell check

-This blog post is my attempt to organize all of the things I've learned while building my first pair of skis.
+This blog post is my attempt to organize all the things I've learned while building my first pair of skis.
-Because of the limited information available online, building skis is tough.

 Note: If you are looking to build a snowboard, you will find value in this post as well.
 Snowboards are very similar to skis in their design and construction.